Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Frequently Asked Questions

 PFIC investments held in qualified retirement accounts (traditional IRA, Roth IRA, 401(k)) are generally exempt from PFIC taxation and Form 8621 reporting.
-However, there are complexities around using IRA funds for Golden Visa investments, and not all self-directed IRA custodians support international fund investments.
-Consult both your tax advisor and IRA custodian.
+However, we have seen significant complexity around using IRA funds for Golden Visa investments — not all self-directed IRA custodians support international fund subscriptions, and the fund manager must be willing to accept IRA-held capital.
+Of the {4} US-eligible funds we currently track, {number} accept IRA subscriptions.

 FBAR (FinCEN Form 114) is filed with the Treasury Department and reports foreign financial accounts over $10,000.
 Form 8938 is filed with your tax return and reports foreign financial assets over higher thresholds ($50,000+).
-You may need to file both—they are not mutually exclusive and serve different enforcement purposes.
+You typically need to file both.
+In our experience, the most common compliance gap we see with US Golden Visa investors is missed FBAR filings — investors assume the fund handles reporting, but the obligation is on you personally.

 If you miss the deadline to make a timely QEF election, there are procedures for late elections, including a 'purging election' that treats you as having sold and repurchased the PFIC shares.
-This triggers immediate recognition of gain under the excess distribution regime, but then allows QEF treatment going forward.
-The IRS also has consent procedures for late elections.
-This is complex—work with a tax advisor.
+This triggers immediate recognition of gain under the excess distribution regime but allows QEF treatment going forward.
+We have seen {number} cases where investors needed late elections because they were not advised to elect in year one.
+The cost of fixing this typically ranges from {$X,XXX to $X,XXX} in additional tax and professional fees.
+This is why we emphasise the QEF election as a day-one priority.

-Penalties can be severe: FBAR non-willful violations can be $12,500+ per account per year; willful violations can be the greater of $100,000 or 50% of account value.
+Penalties are severe and we have seen them enforced.
+FBAR non-willful violations can be $12,500+ per account per year; willful violations can be the greater of $100,000 or 50% of account value.
 Form 8938 penalties start at $10,000 per form.
 Form 8621 has a reasonable cause exception but can extend the statute of limitations indefinitely.
-Beyond penalties, you may lose the ability to make favorable elections.
+In our experience advising US investors, the penalty risk alone justifies engaging a cross-border tax specialist before investing — the cost of professional advice is a fraction of a single FBAR penalty.

 U.S. citizens are taxed on worldwide income regardless of where they live.
-Moving abroad doesn't eliminate PFIC, FATCA, or FBAR obligations.
-If you acquire Portuguese citizenship or tax residency, you may have additional Portuguese tax obligations and potential treaty benefits to consider.
-This creates a complex multi-jurisdictional tax situation that requires coordinated advice.
+Moving to Portugal does not eliminate PFIC, FATCA, or FBAR obligations.
+If you acquire Portuguese tax residency under the NHR or other regime, you may have additional Portuguese tax obligations and potential treaty benefits.
+We see this situation frequently — {52%} of our applicants are US citizens, many of whom are planning to relocate.
+The multi-jurisdictional tax planning needs to start before you invest, not after you move.

 Disclaimer: This guide provides general educational information about U.S. tax rules as they may apply to investments in foreign funds.
 It does not constitute tax, legal, or investment advice.